julianeon/julianeon/books.md

 I like Neal Stephenson too: Snow Crash, Cryptonomicon.

-Two books that I loved that I rarely see mentioned are Bodard's Obsidian & Blood series & Garfinkel's All Of An Instant.
+Two books that I love that I rarely see mentioned are Bodard's Obsidian & Blood series & Garfinkel's All Of An Instant.

 Greatly enjoyed LOTR and Dune.
 As a kid, I liked L'Engle's A Wrinkle in Time.